PromptDet: Towards Open-vocabulary Detection using Uncurated Images

 \subsection{PromptDet: Alignment via Self-training}

-Till here, we have obtained an open-vocabulary object detector by aligning the visual backbone to prompted text encoder, however, RPL has only exploited limited visual diversity, {\em i.e.}~only with base categories.
-In this section, we further unleash such limitation, and propose to leverage the large-scale, uncurated, noisy web images.
-Specifically, as shown in Figure~\ref{iterative}, we describe a learning framework that iterates the procedure for RPL and candidate images sourcing, followed by generating pseudo ground truth boxes, and self-training the open-vocabulary detector.
+Till here, we have obtained an open-vocabulary object detector by aligning the visual backbone to prompted text encoder.
+However, RPL has only exploited limited visual diversity, {\em i.e.}~only with base categories.
+In this section, we unleash such limitation and propose to leverage the large-scale, uncurated, noisy web images to further improve the alignment.
+Specifically, as shown in Figure~\ref{iterative}, we describe a learning framework that iterates the procedure of RPL and candidate images sourcing, followed by generating pseudo ground truth boxes, and self-training the open-vocabulary detector.\\[-8pt]

 { \bf Sourcing candidate images. } We take the LAION-400M dataset as an initial corpus of images, with the visual embeddings pre-computed by CLIP's visual encoder.
 To acquire candidate images for each category, we compute the similarity score between the visual embedding and the category embedding, which are computed with the learnt regional prompt.
 We keep the images with highest similarity~(an ablation study on the selection of the number of the images has been conducted in Section~\ref{sec:ablation}).
-As a consequence, an additional set of images is constructed with both {\em base} and {\em novel} categories, with no ground truth bounding boxes available, {\em e.g.}~$\mathcal{D}_{\text{ext}} = \{(I_\text{ext})_{i}\}_{i=1}^{|\mathcal{D}_{\text{ext}}|}$.
+As a consequence, an additional set of images is constructed with both {\em base} and {\em novel} categories, with no ground truth bounding boxes available, {\em e.g.}~$\mathcal{D}_{\text{ext}} = \{(I_\text{ext})_{i}\}_{i=1}^{|\mathcal{D}_{\text{ext}}|}$.\\[-8pt]

 { \bf Iterative prompt learning and image sourcing. } Here, we can alternate the procedure of the regional prompt learning (Figure~\ref{iterative} Stage-I) and sourcing Internet images with the learned prompt with high precision (Figure~\ref{iterative} Stage-II).
-Experimentally, such iterative sourcing procedure has shown to be beneficial for mining object-centric images with high precision, as a result, enabling to generate more accurate pseudo ground truth boxes, and largely improve the detection performance on novel categories after self-training.
+Experimentally, such iterative sourcing procedure has shown to be beneficial for mining object-centric images with high precision.
+It enables to generate more accurate pseudo ground truth boxes and, as a result, largely improves the detection performance on novel categories after self-training.\\[-8pt]